 6. Shop for prices.

-As a rule of thumb, the higher providers of PRINCE2 training rank in search engines, the more expensive they´ll be.
-And you shouldn´t mistake it for a better value for money.
+As a rule of thumb, the higher PRINCE2 training providers rank in search engines, the more expensive they’ll be.
+And you shouldn’t mistake higher price for better value for money.
 Higher ranking only guarantees that big bucks have been spent on SEO.
 And guess who will help to recover them?
 Spot on, it will be you.

 One smart way to shop is by checking websites of professional associations like ASPECT.
 It offers a listing of vetted training providers whom you can trust.

 We at FlexiLern strive to keep PRINCE2 Foundation and Practitioner course prices affordable.
 Our most attractive prices apply to groups starting from eight delegates.
 We will aim to offer even lower prices to clients who need to train 50 or more delegates, including at different locations.